-I'm so excited to share this easy picket fence coat rack with you!
-I love quick and easy projects, and even beginners can do this project.
+I'm excited to share this easy picket fence coat rack with you!
+I love quick and easy projects; even beginners can do this.

 Scrap Picket Fence Pieces

-I had these pieces leftover from cutting the shelf boards.
-I posted the picture on Facebook, and I got a lot of great comments with ideas of how to use them.
-If you have some pieces like this, you should hop over and read the ideas.
+I had these pieces left over from cutting the shelf boards.
+I posted the picture on Facebook, and I got a lot of great comments with ideas on how to use them.
+If you have some pieces like this, you should read the ideas.

 Several people mentioned a coat rack, and since I’m sort of in a coat rack stage…. that’s what I went with.

-I used my adjustable combination square to get each of the boards placed correctly.
+I used my adjustable combination square to get each board placed correctly.

 For the top board, I spread some more Gorilla Wood Glue on each of the pickets . . .